mhaugrud/msumcspy/_sources/Dictionaries/Composability.rst

    - On line 14 (the body of the loop), display only the title of the movie.
 Run.

-   - On line 12, append the movie ("Oceans Twelve", 2004) to the list.
+   - On line 12, append the movie ('Oceans Twelve', 2004) to the list.
 Run.